particle-iot/docs/docs/start.md

 We avoid this issue entirely with the Cloud.
 The Core connects to the Cloud when it hits your Wi-Fi network, and holds open a persistent connection.
 This means that it's available from anywhere in the world at any time.

-But wait, if local networks are a security measure, then doesn't this open you up to all sorts of nasties?
+But wait, if local networks are a security measure, then doesn't this open you up to all sorts of nastiness?
 Well, it would, except...

 ### Security